 I also think it’s a good idea for everyone, and I mean everyone to have a basic website which contains your resume, examples of your work (if that pertains), and testimonials.

 You can set up a basic website with little to no cost these days, so there is no excuse not to have one.
-If you don’t know where to start then I highly recommend WordPress.
+If you don’t know where to start then I highly recommend you check out Bluehost and my tutorial on How To Start Your Own Personal Website.
 Also keep up your LinkedIn profile, and utilize social media sites like Facebook and Twitter to network.

 Keep Up With Your Field’s Job Skills